-INTERVIEWEE: John F Thomas
+Interviewee John F Thomas

-INTERVIEWER: Don Wilson and Tony Thatcher
+Interviewers: Don Wilson and Tony Thatcher

-DATE OF INTERVIEW: 3 February 2016
+Date of Interview: 3 February 2016

-TRANSCRIBED BY: Jennifer Daly and Joy Thatcher
+Transcribed by: Jennifer Daly and Joy Thatcher

 Preamble: John Thomas describes what important lessons he learned and what his accomplishments were starting as a Naval Architect in the Navy and continuing in DND Headquarters and government and industry.